Nordica (airline): History

+Foundation and early years

 The company was founded on 25 September 2015, subsequent to a decision of the Estonian Government to form a new airline after the liquidation of the previous national carrier, Estonian Air, due to bankruptcy.
 The symbolic first flight left Tallinn for Amsterdam on 8 November 2015, operated by wet-lease partner BMI Regional.
 The first flight with Estonian service on board on the same route took off on 20 January 2016.

-Currently, the company reuses the IATA code (EE) and call-sign (REVAL) of Aero Airlines, which ceased operations in early 2008.
+The company have reused the IATA code (EE) and call-sign (REVAL) of Aero Airlines, which ceased operations in early 2008.

 On 30 March 2016, a new brand name – Nordica – was officially announced and published in the media.
-According to the company, the airline's name derives from Estonia being a part of the Nordic region, both in geographic terms and according to recent scientific studies, thus also culturally – blending the organizational culture of the company with what a Northern European company culture is expected to be, built on soft values and democratic rules.
-The country's leaders, who were involved in launching the brand, also wished that the name would reflect this "nordicness" clearly, thus forming a first idea of the national carrier.
-Erik Urva, a former CEO of the company, also underlined that “Nordica is a logical follow-up for its previous name, the Nordic Aviation Group”.

 During the first year of activities, Slovenian Adria Airways operated most of Nordica's flights, whilst Nordica was building up its fleet and crew.
 On 19 November 2016, Nordica entered into a strategic partnership with LOT Polish Airlines, using the latter's commercial platform, ticketing system and flight code.
 Since most of the flights were marketed by LOT Polish Airlines, which owned 49% shares of the Nordica's subsidiary Regional Jet, still a member of Star Alliance, Nordica also carried LOT's flight codes and callsign on most of its flights.
 However, the partnership came to and end in early 2021, when Nordica acquired all LOT shares in Xfly (former Regional Jet) and became its sole owner.

+As of 2017, Xfly in a partnership with Scandinavian Airlines, operating six ATR72-600s and seven Bombardier CRJ-900s between Scandinavian and other Northern European destinations.

 In March 2018, Nordica opened a base at Groningen Airport Eelde, in the north of the Netherlands.
-The base served four routes: to Copenhagen and Munich throughout the year and Ibiza and Nice in the summer.
 In November 2018, Nordica announced it would shut down eight of its routes from Tallinn Airport from the summer schedule of 2019.
 Additionally, the carrier closed its base in Groningen by 29 December 2018.

 In June 2019, Nordica announced it would terminate all remaining scheduled operations from its home base in Tallinn due to the very high competition and loss-making routes on the local market.
 While a few key routes would shortly be taken over by the company’s partner airline LOT Polish Airlines, Nordica would focus its services on wet-lease operations for other airlines with the ambition to expand.